BUGBOUNTYchrisg8691/gf-python/README.md

                         grep in this folder or file

 # Additional
-This is one of my first programs so any additional help or advice would be greatly appreciated.
+This is one of my first programs so any additional help or advice with the code operation or really anything would be greatly appreciated.
 Thank you in advance.